As you transition to a more Whole Food Plant Based diet, lots of things start to change.

 FIVE: Hit the grocery store early in the morning.

 Try to be there right when they open and you’ll have the whole place to yourself.

 This makes shopping quicker and way less annoying.

 Okay – you are officially ready to hit the grocery store, stock up on whole plant foods and start cooking!
 I have the perfect recipe for you to try out below.
 But first!

-If you’ve been toying with the idea of trying out a plant based diet but don’t know where to start, my Live 5 Week Plant Based Reset is exactly what you need.
+If you’ve been toying with the idea of trying out a plant based diet but don’t know where to start, check out our Plant Fueled Meal Plans.